openmrs/openmrs-book-developer-manual/en/Community/collaborationTools.md

 In order to use most of our community tools, you'll need to create an OpenMRS ID.
 (This isn't used for the OpenMRS software itself, but just our collaboration tools.)
 When you create your OpenMRS ID, you'll create a user profile with information about who you are.
 You can also create a personal space on the OpenMRS Wiki where you can detail your work and interests.

-> Here's where you can sign up for your ID:  https://id.openmrs.org/ Learn more about the OpenMRS ID here: http://om.rs/id
+> Learn more about OpenMRS ID and register for you own at http://om.rs/id

 ### 2. OpenMRS Wiki